 6 Tips for Creating a Culture of Safety

-- Document your efforts.
+Last, but definitely not least, document everything.
 If there is an accident, the inspecting agency will want to know when the last safety meeting or training session was held.
-Documentation could be very valuable for legal protection.
+Without proper documentation, the organization can be liable for serious legal penalties.